b-vitali/X-Suite_learn/README.md

 - Simulate the particles for N turns
 - Collect and plot the results

-Collecting the tracking information at every turn we can follow the evolution in (\( x, px \))
+Collecting the tracking information at every turn we can follow the evolution in \( x, px \):
 ![Phase Space Evolution](basic_example.png)

 ## Describe a Line
 Clearly the first important step is to understand how to describe the beamline we wish to study.
-Here we will see how to define, inspect, manipulate, and save/load a beamline model using the `xtrack`
+Here we will see how to define, inspect, manipulate, and save/load a beamline model using the `xtrack`.

 > [!NOTE]
 > The corresponding file is [line_example.py](line_example/line_example.py)